Did you know, that each person that menstruates, is estimated to use 11,000-15,000 tampons and pads in their lifetime.

 For you, the planet, and others.

 We are all about sustainability, protecting our planet, and helping others.
-Our main drive behind developing our catalogue is to tackle period poverty through donations, but this comes hand in hand with raising awareness and reducing the amount of plastic waste that is ending up in our oceans and on our shores from period products.
+Our main drive behind developing our catalogue is to tackle period poverty through donations, but this comes hand in hand with raising awareness and reducing the amount of plastic waste that ends up in our ocean, landfill and on our shores from period products and their packaging.

 As an example, for every 10 people that make the swap to our intheflow menstrual cup, and with our donation of 10 under our buy-one-give-one model, we are saving the planet from an estimated 48,000 single-use tampons or pads.

 The financial impact of that will save 20 people that menstruate approximately £31,800.

 Intheflow celebrates all genders, and as our catalogue grows, we aim to provide a number of sustainable alternatives that represent our diverse community, helping them feel more comfortable with their options.

 We want you to find a product that feels right for you, and for you to feel as comfy in your body as possible.
 That looks very different for each person that menstruates.
 We've got you! watch this space and give us some time as we'd love to share this journey with you and celebrate the bigger impact of a tiny little cup.

 - Plastic free